hazelcast/hazelcast-reference-manual/src/Preface.md

 - <a href="https://hazelcast.atlassian.net/wiki/display/COM/Hazelcast+Contributor+Agreement" target="_blank">Hazelcast Contributor Agreement form</a>: Form that each contributing developer needs to fill and send back to Hazelcast.
 - <a href="https://github.com/hazelcast/hazelcast" target="_blank">Hazelcast on GitHub</a>: Hazelcast repository where the code is developed, issues and pull requests are managed.

+## Partners

+Hazelcast partners with leading hardware and software technologies, system integrators, resellers and OEMs including Amazon Web Services, Vert.x, Azul Systems, C2B2.
+Please see the [Partners](https://hazelcast.com/partners/) page for the full list of and information on our partners.

 ## Phone Home

 Hazelcast uses phone home data to learn about usage of Hazelcast.